| Today

 have enabled many people with AIDS to live longer.
 AIDS can

 be prevented by avoiding risk behaviors.
+HIV is

 transmitted through exchange of certain bodily fluids such